 Cook, C. 2019 Social Capital and Social Identity: Friendship and Kinship connections as a source of social capital in B. Thomas and L. Murphy, (Eds) Innovation and Social Capital in Organizational Ecosystems.
 IGI Global.

 Cook, C. Jones, J. and Gibson-Sweet, M. (?)
 “The Effects of Control on Academic Engagement Work-life Balance and Work-life conflict: Is how we manage and what we measure actually contributing to what we strive to pursue?
 In M.Crowder and M. Antoniadou (eds).
-London: Edward Elgar Publishing. (accepted).
+Modern Day Challenges in Academia: time for a Change, London: Edward Elgar Publishing. (in publication).

 Al Twal, A. Rowlands, H. and Cook, C. (2018) ‘Human Resources management in the context of Jordanian Higher Education: A systematic literature review’ Paper presented at British Academy of Management Conference, Bristol, United Kingdom.
 4/9/18 – 6/09/18.

 Alobidyeen, B., Rowlands, H. and Cook, C. (2018) "Impact of Arab Islamic Culture on Employees’ Effectiveness from the Employees’ Perspective in Commercial Banks: – Case of the Hashemite Kingdom of Jordan.
 5th International Conference on “Trends in Multidisciplinary Business and Economic Research”.
 March 23-24th, 2018.
 TMBER-2018.
 Sydney, Australia.

 Cook, C.E; Murphy, L. and Thomas, B. (2018) “An evolutionary framework exploring the role of periodisations in the modern development of a Baltic State: the case of HRM in the Latvian Public Sector”.
 Economic and Industrial Democracy.